google/koladata/docs/api_reference.md

 automatically boxed into one.

 Args:
-  first: The first argument to align.
+  *args: The views to align, or values that can be automatically boxed into
-  *others: The remaining arguments to align.
+    views.

 Returns:
   A tuple of aligned views, of size len(others) + 1.</code></pre>